 The voltage gain from the VRS input to the Tip output is 40V/V. The resistor ratio provides a gain of 8 and the current mirror provides a gain of 5.
-The voltage gain from the VRS input to the Ring output is -40V/V. The equations for the Tip and Ring outputs during ringing are provided below.
+The voltage gain from the VRS input to the Ring output is -40V/V. The equations for the Tip and Ring outputs during ringing are provided in the following equations.